RunestoneInteractive/RunestoneServer/docker/README.rst

 ...and many other things.
 Just type ``rsmanage`` for a list of things it can do.
 For a list of options just type ``rsmanage`` and the subcommand you want followed by ``--help``; for example, ``rsmanage build --help``.

+If at this stage you type `rsmanage --help` and you get a command not found it is likely that pip installed the command in a different location than the one in your PATH.
+It could be in ``~/.local/bin`` or ``/usr/local/bin`` or ``/opt/local/bin``.
+You can add that location to your PATH or you can just type the full path to the command.
+For example, ``~/.local/bin/rsmanage``

 7. Add books
 ************